-I have been researching and writing about endangered languages since 2006.
+I have been researching, writing, and speaking about endangered languages since 2006.

 This work is under a Creative Commons license.

 2019.
 "A Grammar of Trung," Himalayan Linguistics, Vol. 18, Issue 2.

 2018.
 With Daniel Kaufman, “Language Documentation in Diaspora Communities”.
 In Lyle Campbell and Kenneth Rehg (eds), Oxford Handbook of Endangered Languages.

 2018.
 With Nawang Gurung, Daniel Kaufman, Sienna Craig, and Mark Turin.
 "Orality and Mobility: Documenting Himalayan Voices in New York", Verge: Studies in Global Asias vol. 4, no. 2, 2018, 64–80.

 2016.
 “The Race to Save a Dying Language”, Guardian, August 17.